 It’s surprising how many people are willing to take the risk of not insuring their trips away.
 It’s not really something that you can afford to play Russian roulette with.

 You might always assume that insurance is mainly for covering cancelled and delayed flights, but the real danger and expense can happen when you have a medical emergency and require treatment in a foreign country – this is where your travel insurance will be worth its weight in gold.
+I’ve personally opted for World Nomads and I’ve never had to worry about it any more!
+The feature I like the most about them is that if you’ve already left home, you can still buy your travel insurance online.

 Use your time travelling to push yourself out of your comfort zone.